mflx/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I’m a **Digital Product Executive** and **Organizational Consultant** with a proven track record of over 15 years in Berlin’s start-up ecosystem.
 Loves building innovative products that add real value, and cultivating motivated teams around them.

 Things I currently do:

-* Consulting scaling organizations and teams in Organisational Development, Transformation and Innovation
+* Organizational Development at health organisation Johanniter
-* Fractional Product Executive / Director roles
+* Professional Training in Product Management with Haufe Akademie
 * [Business Coaching](businesscoach) and sparring for individuals in Product Management, Tech and Strategy
 * Former Chief Product Officer @ corporate ehealth innovation hub